kstenerud/concise-encoding/README.md

 ### Security

 State actors, criminal organizations and mercenaries are now actively hacking governments, companies and individuals to steal secrets, plant malware, and hold your data hostage.

-The existing ad-hoc data formats are too loosely defined to be secure, and can't be fixed because they're not versioned.
+The existing ad-hoc data formats are [too loosely defined to be secure](ce-structure.md#attack-vectors), and can't be fixed because they're not versioned.

 **Concise Encoding is designed for security, and is versioned so that it can be updated to handle new threats**.

 ### Efficiency AND ease-of-use

-We send so much data that efficiency is critical, but until now efficiency has meant giving up the ease-of-use that text formats offer.
+We send so much data now that efficiency is critical, but switching to binary means giving up the ease of text formats.

-**Concise Encoding gives you both with its compatible text and binary formats. `Edit text.
+**Concise Encoding gives you ease and efficiency with its 1:1 compatible [text](cte-specification.md) and [binary](cbe-specification.md) formats. `Edit text.
 Transmit binary.`**

 ### Types

-There's no excuse anymore for not supporting the common data types.
-Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and makes everything *less* secure.
+Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and opens new security holes.

 **Concise Encoding supports all of the common types natively**.